Linux Wonโt Boot? Hereโs How to Fix Missing Kernel Files

 โ

-Step 2: Copy vmlinuz
+Step 2: Copy vmlinuz from installation media

 cp /mnt/boot/vmlinuz-$(uname -r) /boot/vmlinuz